codecat/Rockets-Forever/Readme.md

 Original binaries of v1.22 can be found here: http://ys.lancop.nl/upload/files/angelo/Releases/RS_v1.22.zip

+**License:** For the sake of transparency, Rockets Forever is licensed under the [GNU GPL v3](https://gnu.org/licenses/gpl.html).
+Please do not redistribute anywhere other than on Github.
+Give proper credit to the original authors (Angelo, Politician, DwK) when you use this code.

 The original source code is based on the 1.07 SDK by Croteam, with combined efforts of Angelo, Politician and DwK.
 This was originally authored somewhere around 2007/2009.